 After his adventures Dixon returned to Cockfield and worked as a surveyor for Lord Barnard at Raby and for the Bishop of Durham at Auckland Castle.
 He died aged only 45 and received a Quaker burial at Staindrop.

-The River Gaunless marks the northern edge of Cockfield Fell and over the river to the north are the settlements of Low Lands, High Lands and to their west the village of Butterknowle, a name that means ‘butter hill’ a pasture of land that was good for producing butter.
+The River Gaunless marks the northern edge of Cockfield Fell and over the river to the north are the settlements of Low Lands, High Lands and to their west the village of Butterknowle, a name that means ‘butter hill’, a pasture of land that was good for producing butter.

-It demonstrates that the area had long been mined for coal, however the real stimulus for the development of mining was the extension of the Haggerleases branch of the Stockton & Darlington Railway into the area in the early nineteenth century.
+It demonstrates that the area has long been mined for coal, however the real stimulus for the development of mining was the extension of the Haggerleases branch of the Stockton & Darlington Railway into the area in the early nineteenth century.